tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-reference-data-api.md

 |Fan1|Red|5||
 |Fan2|White||2|

-When the two events in the event hub message are processed by the Azure Time Series Insights Gen 1 ingress engine, they're joined with the correct reference data item.
+When the two events in the event hub message are processed by Azure Time Series Insights Gen1 ingress engine, they're joined with the correct reference data item.
 The events output has the following structure:

 ```JSON
 [